mucommander/mucommander/readme.txt

 - Text editor now preserves Unicode BOMs when saving files (ticket #251).
 - Fixed file selection issues when middle clicking and dragging the mouse (ticket #176).
+- Fixed an issue causing icons not to appear on certain files when using system icons (ticket #225).
+Fix contributed by LeO.

 Known issues:
 - Some translations are not up-to-date.
 For more information, see: